DBOS Methods & Variables

 GetStepID

-Return the unique ID of the current step within a workflow.
-Returns an error if not called from within a step context.
+Return the current value of the step counter within a workflow (the ID of the most recently started step).
+Returns an error if not called from within a workflow context.

 Parameters: